Brobit/minishell/README.md

         - [ ] > should redirect output
         - [ ] << should be given a delimiter, then read the input
             until a line containing the delimiter is seen.
-            However, it doesn't have to update the history
+            However, it doesn't have to update the history.
+            Put the command in wait mode until encounter the delimiter, then, execute the command
         - [ ] >> should redirect output in append mode
     - [ ] implement pipes ( | ) , the output of each command in the
         the pipeline is connected to the input of the next command